scoheb/release-service-catalog/tasks/managed/set-advisory-severity/README.md

 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -             |
 | taskGitUrl               | The url to the git repo where the release-service-catalog tasks to be used are stored     | No       | -             |
 | taskGitRevision          | The revision in the taskGitUrl repo to be used                                            | No       | -             |

+## Changes in 0.1.1
+* If a non RHSA type is provided, remove the severity key in case the user provided it